Skip to content

 The main benefit of requiring cameras on is that it reduces the temptation for meeting participants to multitask.
 You must judge each situation to decide whether some people have a justifiable reason to disable their cameras during a virtual meeting.

-Do NOT Multitask
+5. Do NOT multitask

 One of the biggest pitfalls of virtual meetings is that they provide opportunities for people to multitask, instead of giving their full attention to the speaker.
 In a recent survey, an incredible 99% of people admitted to multitasking in digital meetings.
 Make it clear to all meeting participants that multitasking during meetings is unacceptable workplace behavior.
-People can see when someone is doing something else instead of concentrating on the meeting, which can be both offensive and distracting.
-Be careful with your and everyone else's time and only attend meetings where your presence is necessary, then it becomes much easier to make sure to give those your full attention.

-All businesses should set ground rules about backgrounds during virtual meetings.
-Both the one you have physically behind you, but also the desktop background is important to consider as you often share your screen at a virtual meeting.
 One solution is for everyone to use a standard background supplied by the company.
 The advantage of using a corporate background is brand awareness.
 When everyone uses a corporate background, it can help create a professional environment and remind people of the company's logo, values, or slogan.

 If you want people to have the opportunity to be more personal with their backgrounds, it is a good idea to consider guidelines, such as "no laundry showing in the background" to avoid embarrassment, distraction, or conflict.
 When working from a cafe or from home with busy backgrounds or other sorts of distractions it is important to consider whether that is appropriate for your meeting seeing how those distractions can kill focus for those watching.

-Set a Dresscode
+7. Set a dresscode

 Wearing appropriate attire is an important part of workplace behavior, which does not change during virtual meetings.
 Working from home often means that people tend to forget these things.
 Therefore, it is important to consider making it a virtual meeting etiquette, so everyone show up to a virtual meeting wearing clothing appropriate for their work environment.
-Depending on the organization, that could mean formal attire, such as dress, or shirts and ties for men.
-It could also simply require participants to dress as they would in the office, or at least wear clothing that provides full coverage.
-Having the same dresscode for home and in-office participants is a great way to keep things simple.

-Handling breaks during a virtual meeting can be tricky, so it is a good idea to have a virtual meeting etiquette addressing this.
-How can you ensure everyone is ready to resume the meeting on time when they are not physically in the same location?
 Setting a firm time for restarting the meeting is the first step.
 Next, remind participants to turn off their mics and cameras during the break to maintain a professional atmosphere in the virtual meeting room.
 Let participants know that if they forget, they will be muted, their video will be disabled, or they will be removed from the meeting.

-Do you have more virtual meeting etiquettes to add to the list?
-You should find the virtual meeting etiquettes matching your company and fitting your workplace behavior, and make them your own.
+Do you have more virtual meeting behaviors to add to the list?
+You should find the virtual meeting etiquette matching your company and fitting your workplace behavior, and make them your own.
 But consider making some standard guidelines, also to help make sure your employees are feeling comfortable in virtual meetings.
-If everyone is on the same page and issues are being addressed you can create a transparent and trusting environment for your employees where they are not in doubt about what is being expected of them in the virtual meeting setup.

 avatar